WHAT'S OUR RECIPE FOR THREAD DESIGNED RESTAURANT BRAND?

 Once we can see most of the pieces working together and what the entire experience would look like, we’ll pop back to the earlier stages and design in more detail the logo, colours, fonts, and secondary graphics.

 What’s this?
 Not so much of a step but a working process.

-Not only design but copywriting.
+Another influential factor is copywriting.
 Dishes and cocktail names should match the brand story, in English and Chinese.

-Happening hand in hand with menu design this is where the brand names come to life.
+Happening hand-in-hand with menu design, this is where the brand names come to life

 Few examples of what the Armada team have been producing.

 As a team of foodies, our favourite reason to get involved in restaurant projects is being able to experience the fruits of our labours, something that can not be said for investment bank annual reports or logos for hospitals.
 When all is said and done there is nothing better than being inside the experience that you played a part in creating.

 We were only a piece of the larger puzzle, a project like this could not have come together without the dedication of a huge number of teams, many of which we haven’t mentioned.